adlnet/xAPI-Spec/xAPI.md

 			display : { "en-US" : "ran", "es" : "corrió" }</td>
 	</tr>
 </table>

+Note, the verb in the table above is included for illustrative purposes only.
+This is not intended to imply that a verb with this meaning has been defined with this id.
+This applies to all example verbs given in this specification document.

 <a name="object"/>
 ### 4.1.4 Object:
 The object of a statement is the Activity, Agent, or Statement that is the object of the statement, "this".
-Note that objects which are provided as a value for this field should include an "objectType" field.
+Note that objects which are provided as a value for this field SHOULD include an "objectType" field.
 If not specified, the object is assumed to be an Activity.

 <a name="activity"/>